Join Our E-mail List

 • Passive solar orientation

-• Pier foundations
+• Pier or root cellar foundations

-These cabins can be built of a myriad of materials and styles from conventional stick frame to timber frame or straw bale and cob.
-Your budgets and the long term use depict the cost, and we also offer buildings that let you finish them yourself.
+Tiny houses or cabins can be built of a myriad of materials and styles from conventional stick frame to timber frame or straw bale and cob.
+Your budgets, design, concepts and the long term use depict the cost and size of the building.

-A cabin going up along the shoreline of Lake Winnepesaukee.
+A tiny cabin going up along the shoreline of Lake Winnepesaukee.
 This cabin is replacing a cabin of the same size footprint that was built in the 1920’s by a church group.
 Hence the name – Church Island.
 The new cabin will feature- composting toilet, hand water pump, deck, lake views, and two separate rooms- bedroom, and living space.

 An old ice house slated for reconstruction in 2009.
 Whole Farm Services is excited to have a chance to rebuild this iconic structure into a usable space again.